smartcontractkit/documentation/docs/resources/selecting-data-feeds.md

 - The token project or asset is in early development
 - The project is going through a market event such as a token or liquidity migration
 - The token or project is being deprecated in the market
+- The asset has a high spread between data providers or low liquidity in the market

 ### 🔵 Custom Feeds